Logitech G Cloud: Hardware

 The Logitech G Cloud uses a Snapdragon 720G processor by Qualcomm.
 The console has 4 gigabytes of RAM and 64 gigabytes of flash storage; a MicroSD slot allows for expansion of the latter.

-The G Cloud weighs 1.02 pounds, and is 1.3 inches thick.
+The G Cloud weighs 1.02 pounds (463 grams), and is 1.3 inches (33 millimeters) thick.
 It has a seven-inch touchscreen, which uses IPS technology and has 450 nits of brightness.
 The screen has a display resolution of 1920x1080, and a refresh rate of 60 Hz.
 A USB-C port is used for charging the G Cloud's battery, which can last up to 12 hours.
 The console also has a 3.5mm headphone jack.

 The G Cloud has two joysticks and a D-pad, with shoulder and trigger buttons on top.
 The primary buttons – labeled "A", "B", "X", and "Y" – are arranged with the same layout used on various Xbox console controllers.
 The "Home" button brings up the console's main menu, while the "G" button can have different effects based on the software being used.